Medical and Scientific Advisory Board

 ZACH BUSH, MD

 Dr. Bush is a triple board-certified physician and internationally-recognized educator on the intersection of the microbiome with human health/disease and our food production systems.
-His work is giving new insights into root-cause solutions in the sectors of farming, big pharma, and Western Medicine at large.
+His work is giving new insights into root-cause solutions in the sectors of farming, pharmaceuticals, and Western Medicine at large.
 Zach’s work in both for-profit and nonprofit arenas alike is creating avenues to foster collaborative action for all stakeholders in the global community, promoting a regenerative future of health for the planet and our children.
 Learn more at www.zachbushmd.com

 MICHELLE PERRO, MD